Emilia Smeds

 I joined KTH in August 2023 after spending more than a decade in the UK.
 Since 2016, alongside my doctoral studies, I worked as a researcher within four different EU-funded projects.
 Most recently, I was Research Fellow at the University of Westminster in London.

 My research expertise centres on governing transitions towards sustainable and socially just cities, specifically with respect to land use and infrastructure systems.
 Empirically, my work to date has focused on transport/mobility and climate change governance.
 My approach is interdisciplinary and grounded in urban studies, transport geography, and sustainability transitions research.
 More often than not, my work relates to planning practice: I have worked briefly as a municipal transport planner in Helsinki and London, and in research collaboration with local government and civil society organisations acoss many UK and European cities.
-I also have a long-standing interest in Global East and South contexts, as I have worked on food security, cycling cultures, and off-grid solar energy in China and India.
+I also have a long-standing interest in Global East and South contexts, as I have worked on food security and off-grid solar energy in India and cycling cultures in China.

 Research interests